simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Sep 20-Sep 22 2024
+Solar Radiation Storm Forecast for Sep 21-Sep 23 2024

-              Sep 20  Sep 21  Sep 22
+              Sep 21  Sep 22  Sep 23
-S1 or greater   10%     10%     10%
+S1 or greater    5%      5%      5%

-Rationale: There is a slight chance for S1 (Minor) solar radiation storms over 20-22 Sep.
+Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Sep 20-Sep 22 2024
+Radio Blackout Forecast for Sep 21-Sep 23 2024

-              Sep 20        Sep 21        Sep 22
+              Sep 21        Sep 22        Sep 23
-R1-R2           45%           45%           45%
+R1-R2           30%           30%           30%
-R3 or greater   10%           10%           10%
+R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts, and a slight chance for R3 or greater events, over 20-22 Sep.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 21-23 Sep.

 ```